cszhangzhen/DRL4Recsys/README.md

-# Deep Reinforcement Learning
+# Deep Reinforcement Learning for Recommender Systems
-Must-read Papers and Courses on Deep Reinforcement Learning (DRL)
+Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender system

 ## Courses
 #### UCL Course on RL